andigan/axis-draggable/README.md

 ##### Description

-A simple jQuery draggable implementation to maintain the draggable element's initial horizontal or vertical axis.
+A simple jQuery draggable implementation to “lock in” the initial horizontal or vertical axis of a draggable element.

 ##### Dependencies